tomahawkins/outboard/README.md

 Outboard motors are amazingly well engineered machines.
-In a relatively small, light weight package, a tiller outboard motor makes up nearly an entire vehicle system including fuel delivery, carburation, powerhead, exhaust, cooling, drive, transmission, traction, and steering.
+In a relatively small, light weight package, a tiller outboard motor makes up nearly an entire vehicle system including fuel delivery, carburetion, powerhead, exhaust, cooling, drive, transmission, traction, and steering.
 All that's left to make a complete boat is a hull and a fuel tank.